 For the Explorers

 Anglesey and North Wales is a hidden gem steeped in history, from the Neolithic area and burial chambers to castle ruins, fortifications, and more.
-There are lots of places to find, see and learn about on and around North Wales that will transport you back in time and offer a glimpse into the past.
+There are lots of places to find, see, explore and learn about on and around North Wales that will transport you back in time and offer a glimpse into the past.
 Most of these locations also offer fantastic views out to sea, over the Menai Strait and across the whole of Anglesey.

 South Stack Lighthouse